martinvonz/jj/docs/working-copy.md

 conflict marker.

-If the commit with conflicts was closed, your conflict resolution would be in the working copy commit.
+If the commit with conflicts was closed, your conflict resolution would be in the working-copy commit.
 Once you have resolved the conflicts, you would then typically use `jj squash` to move the conflict resolutions into the conflicted commit.